Cyb3rhq/cyb3rhq/src/engine/ruleset/integrations/docker-listener/README.md

 ## Compatibility

-This module has been tested against docker version 24.0.2 wazuh agent 4.4.3 in ubuntu 22
+This module has been tested against docker version 24.0.2 cyb3rhq agent 4.4.3 in ubuntu 22

 ## Configuration